bergesinstitute/graf-method/book-1-unit-2.md

 5. You (form, plural) are sad.
 6. You (form, plural) are happy.
 (Plural of *feliz* is *felices.*)

-## 3. Translate.
+## 3. Translate

 If there is no translation shown, the name in Spanish is the same as in English (e.g. China = China).

 1. The mother is from Spain (España).
 2. The father is from Africa.